perdian/flightlog/README.md

           hibernate:
             dialect: org.hibernate.dialect.MySQLDialect

-The MySQL JDBC driver is already part of the flighttracker WAR distribution.
+The MySQL JDBC driver is already part of the flightlog WAR distribution.
 For any other database you'll need to provide the JDBC drivers yourself and make sure the server has appropriate access to these drivers.

 # Authentication